afredojala/swapi-explore/reports/pages/information/architecture.md

 Of course we would loose the serverless approach with these changes, but we gain the ability to promote self serving analytics and expose the extracted & transformed data to a larger audience.

 ### Scale
 Another drawback is of course that this solution doesn't scale well.
-You can of course mitigate that by doing what was

 ## Benefits

 ### Infrastructure
 The major benefit of this approach is that no infrastructure is needed.
 Which is particularly appealing in this use case.
-Since we have no infrastructure, the cost will be reduced significantly utilizing this approach
+Since we have no infrastructure, the cost will be reduced significantly utilizing this approach.

 ### Simple Stack